ilius/pyglossary/README.md

 Requirements
 ------------

-PyGlossary uses **Python 3.x**, and works in practically all operating systems.
+PyGlossary requires **Python 3.6 or higher**, and works in practically all modern operating systems.
 While primarilly designed for *GNU/Linux*, it works on *Windows*, *Mac OS X* and other Unix-based operating systems as well.

 As shown in the screenshots, there are multiple User Interface types, ie. multiple ways to use the program.